 “SECRECY.
 A SINGLE GENTLEMAN, AGED THIRTY-ONE OF a respectable Family, and in whom the utmost Confidence may be reposed, is desirous of explaining his Mind to the Friends of a Person who has a Misfortune in her Face, but is prevented for want of an Introduction.
 Being perfectly aware of the principal Particulars, and understanding that a final Settlement would be preferred to a temporary one, presumes he would be found to answer the full extent of their wishes.
 His intentions are sincere, honourable, and firmly resolved.
 References of great respectability can be given.
 Address to M.D., at Mr. Spencer’s, 22, Great Ormond Street, Queen’s Square.”

 By the end of 1815 critics began to question the reality of the pig-faced lady, but this did not deter people’s belief in her.
-In fact, various pig-faced ladies were exhibited by “traveling caravans at fairs, races, and places of general resort,” which made people more sure of her existence.
-It wasn’t until a quarrel occurred between a dwarf and proprietor that an investigation was conducted and the deceit uncovered.
-The pig-faced proved not be a lady at all.
-Accordingly,
+In fact, various pig-faced ladies were exhibited by “traveling caravans at fairs, races, and places of general resort,” which made people even more sure of her existence.
+It wasn’t until a quarrel occurred between a dwarf and proprietor that an investigation was conducted.
+The deceit was then uncovered.
+The pig-faced proved not to be a lady at all.
+Accordingly:

 “[The pig-faced] lady was nothing but a [drunken] bear, its face and neck carefully shaved, while the back and top of its head were covered by a wig, ringlets, cap, and artificial flowers all in the latest fashion.
 The animal was then securely tied in an upright position into a large armchair, the cords being concealed by the shawl, gown, and other parts of a lady’s fashionable dress.”